vsetka/deepl-translator/README.md

 ```

 ### wordAlternatives(text, targetLanguage, sourceLanguage, beginning) -&gt; `object`
-This method suggests alternative words for a translation of the input text.
-None of the languages can be autodetected.
-Normally, this method will be used after translating the input text using `translate`, because `beginning` must be the beginning of a translation.
+This method suggests alternative wordings for a subset of the beginning input text.
+This means we get alternative translations for the given word or a phrase within a context of the larger body of text (the input `text`).
+Languages cannot be autodetected.

 **text** (`string`) *Input text to be translated*